-(Offered in cooperation with the University of Texas at Arlington)
+(Offered in cooperation with the University of Texas at Arlington.
+Registration for these courses is through Mountain View College.)

 MILS 1141 Introduction to ROTC and the Army (1) (Former course prefix/number MIL 100)

 The military organization with emphasis on tradition, doctrine, and contribution to national objectives.
 Consideration of techniques to improve study habits and time management.
 Concurrent enrollment in MILS 1180 mandatory.
 (1 Lec.)